Art the Clown: Concept and creation

-Film
+Film appearances

 The character made his debut appearance in the short film The 9th Circle (2008), which follows his pursuit of a young woman named Casey (Kayla Lian) in an empty train station on Halloween night.
 Merely a supporting character in this film, Art abducts Casey, bringing her to a satanic cult for a sacrifice to Satan.

 Art's second appearance occurred in the short film Terrifier (2011), where he stalks and torments a young woman who witnesses one of his murders at a gas station.

 The character made his feature-film debut in All Hallows' Eve (2013) which incorporates the prior two short films as segments on VHS tapes that the film's protagonist Sarah (Katie Maguire) watches with the children she's babysitting on Halloween night.
 Art enters the real world and murders the children for a terrified Sarah to find.

 Art's second feature-film appearance was in the slasher film Terrifier (2016).
 Set on Halloween night in fictitious Miles County, New York, Terrifier sees Art pursue partygoer Tara Heyes (Jenna Kanell), her younger sister Vicky (Samantha Scaffidi), and her best friend Dawn Emerson (Catherine Corcoran).
 After killing Tara and Dawn, Art targets Vicky, the lone survivor.
 She fights against Art until he runs her over with a pickup truck and eats half of her face, leaving her disfigured.
 Before he can kill her, the police confront him at gunpoint; he shoots himself.

 In Terrifier 2 (2022), a sinister entity known as the Little Pale Girl (Amelie McLain) resurrects Art and accompanies him in his pursuit of Sienna Shaw (Lauren LaVera) and Sienna's younger brother, Jonathan (Elliot Fullam).
 Their father, Michael (Jason Patric), was an artist that died from a brain tumor.
 Having envisioned Art and his victims in his prophetic sketches, Michael drew Sienna as an angel-warrior-attired heroine fated to defeat Art; thus, before his death, Michael also gifted Sienna a sword.
 Sienna, who made a Halloween costume based on her father's sketches, battles Art in an abandoned carnival.
 Art is defeated after Sienna decapitates him with her father's sword.
 However, he is brought back to life after Vicky Heyes, who is in a mental hospital, gives birth to his living head as his new mother, and is possessed by the Little Pale Girl.